 Home Networking Guide

 You write a newsletter, The Everyday Technologist, which specializes in technology tips and tricks for the casual everyday technology user.
 Your current newsletter is a guide to home networks.
-The basic document has been created, and now using Word you need to add formatting and images to make the guide more visually appealing.
+The basic document has been created, and now using Microsoft Word you need to add formatting and images to make the guide more visually appealing.